EvaMarco/portfolio/README.md

 <img src="assets/images/eva_log.png" alt="Eva Marco logo" height="200px">

-These is a little peace of what I learn in Adalab bootcamp.
+These is a little piece of what I learn in Adalab bootcamp.
 I want to keep learning every day.

 ## Start